feather-design-system/feather-design-system/docs/Components/Button/README.md

 * **Primary**<br />
   filled shapes with "knockout text" to ensure that they have the most contrast of any Button
 * **Secondary**<br />
-  consist of a stroked shape with colored text, implying that the button has a parent container without being visually dominant
+  consists of a stroked shape with colored text, implying that the button has a parent container without being visually dominant
 * **Text button**<br />
   uses an "invisible" shape, relying on the styling of the text to convey the importance of the component
 * **Icon button**<br />